Register to Vote Before Election Day

-Friday, Nov.
-4 is the last day before the General Election that voters can register to vote before Election Day.
+MADISON, WI – Friday, Feb.
+17 is the last day before the Spring Primary that voters can register to vote before Election Day.
 Voter registration is not available the Saturday, Sunday, or Monday before an election.
 Voters are able to register at their polling place on Election Day.

 Proof of residence is needed when registering to vote, and it may be presented electronically.
 The name and address on the document need to be current, and they need to match the name and address you list on the voter registration form.
 Any of the following documents can be used as proof of residence:

 - Utility bill issued in the last 90 days (water, gas, electric, phone, cable, or internet)